 - Karamela Zaxaroplasteion (Pastry)

 - *Kai Kremmidi (“… and Onion”) – Such a great spot for a casual (but elevated!) souvlaki!
-This was one of my favorites all trip.
+This was one of my favorite all trip.
 Be sure to order their hummus!

 - Mandraki 1800 – If you venture to Mandraki Beach Club and don’t feel like having lunch there, this local taverna is a cute option!